-When this feature is selected, the power window switches, radio, hands-free system (if equipped), and power outlets will remain active for up to 10 minutes after the ignition switch is turned to the LOCK position.
+When this feature is selected, the power window switches, radio, UconnectTM Phone (if equipped), and power outlets will remain active for up to 10 minutes after the ignition switch is turned to the LOCK position.
 Opening a vehicle door will cancel this feature.
 To make your selection, press and hold the RESET button until Off, 45 sec., 5 min., or 10 min. appears.

-Illumination Approach
+Illuminated Approach

-When this feature is selected, the headlights will activate and remain on for up to 90 seconds when the doors are unlocked with the RKE transmitter.
-To make your selection, press and hold the RESET button until OFF, 30, 60, or 90 seconds appears.
+When this feature is selected, the headlights will activate and remain on for up to 90 seconds when the doors are unlocked with the remote keyless entry transmitter.
+To make your selection, press and hold the RESET button until "OFF," "30 sec," "60 sec," or "90 sec" appears.